Outdoor Sound Curtains

 The panels easily mount to a new or existing fence structure to create an instant acoustic barrier wall around outdoor chillers, rooftop air handling units, vacuum pump sound reduction, pumps, fans, or as a temporary and reusable construction noise barrier.

 Use Outdoor Sound Curtains to Comply with Noise Ordinances

 Sound curtains do more than just block noise.
 They also absorb the sound waves so that they do not bounce back into the job site.
 These acoustical curtains can be used either indoors or outdoors and can be temporary or permanent installations.
 Common applications include soundproofing construction sites and industrial areas.
 However, they can also be used in offices, homes, and anywhere noise control is needed.

 About Sound Curtains

 Sound curtains are made of quilted vinyl, vinyl-coated fiberglass cloth, and fiberglass batting.
-The sound blankets have grommets across the top border so that they can be hung from a hanging track or a floor mounted column.
+The sound blankets have grommets across the top border so that they can easily be hung from a hanging track or a floor mounted column.
 They also feature Velcro fasteners along the vertical edges and are flame resistant.

 The quilted vinyl-coated panels have many curved surfaces that redirect sound waves so that they are less coherent and are made harmless.
 The batting in the panels absorb sound waves so that the environment is quieter.
 They come in different levels of thickness to absorb varying degrees of noise.

-The outdoor acoustic panels can have windows and come in different colors.
+The modular outdoor acoustic panels are available with clear vinyl windows and come in different colors.
 They can be used as curtain enclosures, partition walls, sliding doors, and acoustical wraps.